Costco Diamonds Versus Blue Nile – Which Sparkle More (and Why?)

 It's important to realize that there is only so much that you can tell about a diamond by the numbers.
 Which is why I prefer looking at loose diamonds, so that we can use reflector scopes to judge optical precision.

 An ASET Scope reveals how well a diamond makes use of the available light in the room.
 It will also enable you to determine whether light is reflecting evenly throughout the diamond.
 While an ideal Scope will help you determine the extent of light leakage.

 In addition, you'll want to use a Hearts and Arrows Scope to verify optical precision.
 Which is the consistency of facet shape, size, and alignment throughout the diamond.
 The combination of these factors will have a direct impact on the volume of light return and sparkle intensity.

-Unfortunately, most box stores like Costco don't provide the reflector scope images necessary to judge light performance.
+Unfortunately, most box stores don't provide the reflector scope images necessary to judge light performance.
 As a matter of fact, neither do most online retailers like Blue Nile.
-Which makes it difficult to judge the degree of light leakage and/or the light performance of their diamonds.
+That makes it difficult to judge the degree of light leakage and/or the light performance of their diamonds.
 On the other hand, diamond cutters like Brian Gavin provide those images for your peace of mind.

 The characteristics of this diamond engagement from Costco are as follows: